 Hello, my name is Stuart Hochwert and I’m the founder of Prime Publishing LLC.
 We operate 60+ cooking and crafting websites, communities, and content newsletters, including the popular websites FaveCrafts.com, MrFood.com, and AllFreeCrochet.com.

 Our decision about 6 years ago was to create premium content that is generally without advertising.
 Premium content is supported by the consumer through circulation revenue and has been growing quickly.
 While it does take longer to scale, we are fortunate to have diversified our revenue stream.
 Today more than 33% of our revenue is premium content.

 9. Dinosaur House ($72K/year)

 When the pandemic hit, Timmy Bauer from DinosaurHouse.com pivoted his business from being a traveling children’s book author to running a children’s book production company.
 Timmy was enjoying working as a traveling children’s book author, but he was forced to change directions when schools started…

-Timmy Bauer (from Orlando, FL, USA) started Dinosaur House over 2 years ago.
+Timmy Bauer (from Orlando, FL, USA) started Dinosaur House almost 3 years ago.

 Timmy Bauer, the owner of DinosaurHouse.com, changed the focus of his company from writing children's books on the road to producing them after the pandemic struck.